Am I charged for Toll-Free calls?

 What is E911?
 What is the E911 fee?

-Non-profit organizations are not required to pay federal and state taxes with Nextiva once the proper paperwork has been completed.
-If you're a non-profit organization and have service with Nextiva, please send your W-9 to email@example.com.
+Non-profit organizations are not required to pay federal and state taxes with Nextiva.
+If the company is a non-profit and currently has service with Nextiva, please send a W-9 to email@example.com.

-The CVV code, or Card Verification Value, is a 3, 4 or 5-digit code found on the front or back of your debit or credit card.
+The Card Verification Value (CVV) is a 3, 4 or 5-digit code found on the front or back of a debit or credit card.

-The CVV code is often asked for by merchants for them to secure "card not present" transactions occurring over the Internet, by mail, fax or over the phone.
+A CVV code is often asked for by merchants to secure transactions occurring over the Internet, email, fax, or over the phone.
 This is an extra security step Nextiva uses when signing up new customers.
-It is typically a 3-digit number on the back of Visa, MasterCard and Discover cards, and a 4-digit number on the front of American Express cards.
+It is typically a 3-digit number on the back of Visa, MasterCard, and Discover cards, and a 4-digit number on the front of American Express cards.